Tuesday, April 16, 2013

 THE NEXT DAY:

 My daughter is newly in a cast.
-And my son has just started drumming lessons.

 On the face . . . in the cast . . . . oh, dear God.

-Sadie in the "Comfy-Cone."
+Chillin' in the Comfy-Cone.

 Too many pieces

 Poor Tessa has been here before.
 Or so I thought.
 I was expecting a run-of-the-mill fracture, a few weeks in a cast, and back to normal.
 But then the podiatrist looked at her x-ray.
+And ordered a CT Scan.

 (Navicular bone ain't right).

-After a lengthy discussion, the podiatrist told us (honestly) that surgery was unlikely to help the joint in the long-term.
-Too many small pieces to pin, and a very difficult location to access surgically.
-I appreciate his candor and his restraint.
+After a long discussion, the podiatrist told us that surgery was unlikely to effect a long-term fix on the joint.
+There are too many small pieces to pin, and they are deep in the foot in a very difficult location to access surgically.

 She is in now in a non-weight-bearing cast for 4 weeks.
 At that point, they will re-evaluate those crazy bones.
-They will either want to put her back into a cast or transition the foot into a boot for a couple more weeks.
+They will either want to put her back into a cast or transition the foot into a boot for a few more weeks.

 Sunday, April 14, 2013